miraflow/DistilDIRE/README.md

 # Distil-DIRE
 Distil-DIRE is a lightweight version of DIRE, which can be used for real-time applications.
-Instead of calculating DIRE image directly, Distl-DIRE aims to reconstruct the features of corresponding DIRE image forwared by a image-net pretrained classifier with one-step noise of DDIM inversion.
+Instead of calculating DIRE image directly, Distl-DIRE aims to reconstruct the features of corresponding DIRE image forwared by a image-net pretrained classifier with one-step noise of DDIM inversion. ([Paper Link](https://arxiv.org/abs/2406.00856))
 ![overview](distil.png)

 ### Pretrained DistilDIRE Checkpoints